Skip to main content

 Pro Forma Affidavits with Pre-Printed Standard Reasons Not Likely Persuasive

-The registrar considers the circumstances of each case in deciding whether or not to relax the officer certification requirement.
-Accordingly, pro-forma affidavits using pre-printed standard reasons are not likely to be persuasive.
+The registrar considers the circumstances of each case in deciding whether to relax the officer certification requirement.
+Accordingly, pro forma affidavits using pre-printed standard reasons are not likely to be persuasive.

 Use of Notary’s Seal on Instruments Executed outside of British Columbia